containers/podman-desktop/website/docs/onboarding/kubernetes/index.md

 ---
 sidebar_position: 3
-title: Kubernetes
+title: Kubernetes and OpenShift
-description: To run Kubernetes workloads with Kubernetes, set up at least one Kubernetes context.
+description: To run workloads with Kubernetes or OpenShift, set up at least one Kubernetes context.
 tags: [podman-desktop, onboarding]
 keywords: [podman desktop, kubernetes, onboarding]
 ---

-# Onboarding for Kubernetes workloads
+# Onboarding for Kubernetes or OpenShift workloads

-To run Kubernetes workloads, set up at least one Kubernetes context.
+To run Kubernetes or OpenShift workloads, set up at least one Kubernetes context.

-Podman Desktop does not automatically set up Kubernetes resources that you might not need.
+Podman Desktop does not automatically set up Kubernetes or OpenShift resources that you might not need.

 #### Procedure